-Personal information will be retained only for the period of time required to fulfill the purpose for which it was collected.
+Personal information will be retained only for the period of time required to fulfill the purpose for which it was collected or as required by policy or legislation.
 Once the personal information is no longer required to be retained to fulfill the purposes for which it was collected and is no longer required or permitted to be retained for legal or business purposes, it will be destroyed or made anonymous.

 Principle 6: Accuracy